Bures-Wasserstein Means of Graphs: BURES-WASSERSTEIN GRAPH MEANS

-Let $G=(V,E)$ be an undirected graph, where $V$ denotes a set of $N$ vertices, and $E$ denotes a set of edges.
-Define the weighted adjacency matrix $W\in \mathbb{R}^{N\times N}$ with element $W_{ik}$ denoting the weight\footnote{Note that we also allow for negative edge weights in contrast to the previous works \cite{ petric2020wasserstein, petric2019got}.} of edge $(i,k)$.
-Moreover, define the degree matrix $D \in \mathbb{R}^{N\times N}$, which is a diagonal matrix with elements $D_{ii} = \sum_{k=1}^n W_{ik}$.
-Then, the signed graph Laplacian matrix is defined as $L=D-W$.
-In this work we will use the following rather general assumption. \begin{assumption} Let $L\in\mathbb{R}^{N \times N}$ be a signed graph Laplacian that is positive semi-definite and has only one zero eigenvalue. \end{assumption} We note that all connected graphs with non-negative edge weights have Laplacians that satisfy Assumption~\ref{ass:psd}, and conversely all signed graphs with Laplacian matrices satisfying Assumption~\ref{ass:psd} are connected \cite{chen2016characterizing, chen2016definiteness}.
+In this work we will use the following rather general assumption. \begin{assumption} Let $L\in\mathbb{R}^{N \times N}$ be a signed weighted graph Laplacian that is positive semi-definite and has only one zero eigenvalue. \end{assumption} This assumption is discussed in detail in the supplementary material.
+Here we note that all connected graphs with non-negative edge weights have Laplacians that satisfy Assumption~\ref{ass:psd}, and conversely all signed weighted graphs with Laplacian matrices satisfying Assumption~\ref{ass:psd} are connected \citep{chen2016characterizing, chen2016definiteness}.

-Graphs with semi-positive Laplacian matrix can further be represented by their smooth graph signal distribution.
-From a signal processing perspective, features on a graph can be modeled as a graph signal, which is a mapping $x:V \to \mathbb{R}^N$.
-Consider signals over a graph with Laplacian $L$ that are sampled from the $N$-variate normal distribution with mean zero, and covariance matrix defined as the Laplacians pseudo-inverse $L^\dag$, that is $\mathcal{N}(0,L^\dag)$.
-These signals are smooth in the sense that they vary slowly over strongly connected nodes \cite{dong2016learning, dong2019learning, kalofolias2016learn}.
-Based on the connection between graphs and their smooth signal representation, we define the Bures-Wasserstein distance for graphs as follows. \begin{definition} Let $G_0$ and $G_1$ be two graphs with Laplacian matrices $L_0$ and $L_1$ satisfying Assumption~\ref{ass:psd}, and consider two measures $\mu_{G_j} \sim \mathcal{N}(0, L_j^\dag)$, for $j=0,1$.
-The Bures-Wasserstein distance between the graphs $G_0$ and $G_1$ is defined as $d_{BW}(G_0,G_1) := \mathcal{W}_2(\mu_{G_0}, \mu_{G_1})$. \end{definition} Let $\mathcal{G}$ be the set of labeled graphs with $N$ nodes and Laplacians that satisfy Assumption~\ref{ass:psd}.
+Graphs with semi-positive Laplacian matrix can further be represented by their smooth graph signal distribution, as described in Section~\ref{subsec:gsp}.
+Based on the connection between graphs and their smooth signal representation, we define the Bures-Wasserstein distance for graphs as follows. \begin{definition} Let $G_0$ and $G_1$ be two aligned graphs with signed weighted graph Laplacian matrices $L_0$ and $L_1$ satisfying Assumption~\ref{ass:psd}, and consider two measures $\mu_{G_j} \sim \mathcal{N}(0, L_j^\dag)$, for $j=0,1$.
+The Bures-Wasserstein distance between the graphs $G_0$ and $G_1$ is defined as $d_{BW}(G_0,G_1) := \mathcal{W}_2(\mu_{G_0}, \mu_{G_1})$. \end{definition} Let $\mathcal{G}$ be a set of aligned signed weighted graphs with $N$ nodes and Laplacians that satisfy Assumption~\ref{ass:psd}.
 We define the Bures-Wasserstein mean of the graphs $G_1,\dots,G_m \in \mathcal{G}$ analogously to \eqref{eq:graph_avg} as the solution to